oyershov/Precised.js/README.md

 ======

 JS is very comfortable language for coding.
 I really like it and think you too :)
-But all of us have issues and JS isn\'t exception.
+But all of us have issues and JS isn\'t an exception.
 I\'ll try to give solutions for some annoying issues of JS and make my and your life a bit easier.

 Goals: